mortiestmorty1/talent-hive-backend/README.md

 3. **Database Setup**

-   Make sure you have PostgreSQL running and create a database for the application.
+   Make sure you have MongoDB running and accessible.

 4. **Environment Configuration**